ramigs/nuxt-fauna-article/nuxt-fauna.md

 Here are a couple of ideas to further explore:

-- Hosting the Repo Catalogue on Netlify and configuring it to trigger a new build/deploy every time there's a push to `master`
+- Hosting the Repo Catalogue on Netlify and configuring it to trigger a new `repo-catalogue` build/deploy every time there's a push to `master`
-- Finding a way to trigger new build/deploy whenever content changes in the `repos` database
+- Finding a way to trigger a new `repo-catalogue` build/deploy whenever content changes in Fauna's database
 - Adding a loader in the repo detail page, while the GitHub API is being requested
 - Implementing error handling for database and API requests